-The average shelf life of CBD oil is 1-2 years or 24 months.
-This can fluctuate depending on the products quality, storage, packaging, and a host of other factors.
-A simple overview of these important factors can help you choose a product with maximum shelf life.
-We will also give you some helpful pointers on how you can help preserve your oil.
+The average shelf life of CBD oil is 1-2 years.
+This can fluctuate depending on the product’s quality, storage, packaging, and a host of other variables.
+A simple overview can help you choose a product with maximum shelf life, and how you can help preserve your oil.

 For starters, here are a few reasons why CBD oil can expire.

 - Temperature: Temperature can affect the degradation of CBD and other cannabinoids.
-From extraction to storage, temperature is a very important part.
+From extraction to storage, temperature is very important.
 Store your CBD oil in a cool environment, away from humidity, light, and heat.

 - Storage: Both heat and light accelerate loss of CBD potency.
-If you live in a warmer climate, storing your CBD oil in the fridge is a trick to keep your CBD oil fresh.
+If you live in a warmer climate, storing your CBD oil in the fridge may help keep your CBD oil fresh.

 - Quality: Higher quality CBD oils are held to a higher standard.
-This is because of the quality standards of the company.
-A quality CBD oil may lost longer because of the brand’s quality of hemp, choice of ingredients, and even the process – the end product is more stable and pure.
+Quality CBD oil may last longer because when you start with quality hemp, choice of ingredients, and even the process – the end product is more stable and pure.

 - Ingredients: From flavor to preservation, ingredient choice matters in CBD oil.
-Ingredients in and of themselves all have a unique shelf life.
+Each ingredient has a unique shelf life.
 Fewer ingredients in CBD oil can mean a much higher shelf life.
 Read your COA’s for ingredients.

-- Extraction Process: CO2 extraction is the golden star of processes.
-It uses natural carbon dioxide to extract botanicals.
+- Extraction Process: CO2 extraction uses natural carbon dioxide to extract botanicals.
 Carbon dioxide preserves many cannabinoids and terpenes during the extraction process, maximizing CBD potency.
 CO2 extraction is the lowest cost & cleanest extraction technology.

 Let’s Talk Preservatives And Expiration

-Preservatives are natural or synthetic food or cosmetic additives that prevent the growth of fungi, decomposition, bacteria, and microbial contamination.
-Natural preservatives often have a greater health advantage over artifical preservatives.
+Preservatives may be natural, synthetic, food, or cosmetic additives to prevent the growth of fungi, decomposition, bacteria, and microbial contamination.
+Natural preservatives often have a greater health advantage over artificial preservatives.

-- Synthetic ingredients can include but are not limited to sodium benzoate*, benzoic acid, potassium sorbate, sorbic acid…
+- Synthetic ingredients can include but are not limited to sodium benzoate*, benzoic acid, potassium sorbate, or sorbic acid.

 Essential oils are also well recognized natural preservatives.
-Citrus essential oils like Citrus × sinensis (L.) Osbeck, lemon Citrus × limon (L.) Burm.f., and bergamot Citrus aurantium var. bergamia (Risso) especially has been shown to suppress much bacteria.
+Citrus essential oils like Citrus × sinensis (L.) Osbeck, lemon Citrus × limon (L.) Burm.f., and bergamot Citrus aurantium var. bergamia (Risso) especially have been shown to suppress bacteria.

 How Do I Know If My CBD Oil Has Gone Bad?

-Check your oils expiration date that should be visible on the outside of your bottles packaging.
+Check your oil’s expiration date.
+This should be visible on the outside of the product’s packaging.
 If not shown, expiration dates should be found in products’ COA.
-Sometimes we are just lazy, and don’t want to look for it either.

 There are a few visible indications you can use to know if your oil has gone bad.

 - Color.
 CBD oil color and thickness depends on the CBD used.
-Oil that was made with CBD powder will be clear.
-CBD oil used with oil, will be dark.
+Oil made with CBD powder will be clear.
+CBD oil made with oil, will be dark.
 If either color turns on itself, your oil may be degraded.

 - Bad taste.
 Even with flavors added, CBD has a very earthy scent and taste to it.
 It is described as tasting “earthy,” “nutty,” or “grassy.”
 If your oil tastes “off,” it could be expired.

 - You can’t feel anything.
 CBD potency slowly but surely breaks down over time.
-If you take your normal amount of CBD, but don’t feel much of anything, your oil may have come to the end of its line of duty.
+If you take your normal amount of CBD, but have diminished benefits, your oil may have come to the end of its ability.

-All these things can be signs that you CBD oil has gone bad.
-CBD has a rather long shelf life is quality is good.
+Any one or more of these indications could be signs your CBD oil is no longer optimal.
+CBD has a rather long shelf life – when the quality is good.
 Regardless, frequent and consistent use is the best prevention to your oil from spoiling.

 How To Make Your CBD Oil Last

-Besides taking the time to background check oil quality, packaging, and other important factors that affect shelf life, your simple efforts can make a difference in preserving your CBD oil too.
+Besides taking the time to background check oil quality, packaging, and other important factors affecting shelf life, your simple efforts can make a difference in preserving your CBD oil too.
 Here are some tips you can use today.

-- Keep away from sources of heat like radiators, ovens, and stoves.
+- Store away from sources of heat like radiators, ovens, and stoves.

-- Always make sure your bottle is closed all the way to keep air tight.
+- Make sure your bottle is always closed completely, to keep air tight.

-- Unless container breakage happens, don’t transfer your oil from its original packaging to another container to avoid potency loss.
+- Unless container breakage happens, don’t transfer your oil from its original packaging.
+This will also help avoid potency loss.